 - Face-to-face lectures, introducing and illustrating the main topics of the course.

 - Interactive in-class discussions around stylized microeconomic applications, particularly on specific aspects of their implementation and interpretation, where students are encouraged to bring their own contributions and share their insights.

 - (Close to exam dates) Collective office hours devoted to solution in class of homework exercises assigned to students throughout the course.
-(The latter gives students the opportunity to practice on their own by applying the methodological and analytical tools covered in the course to a variety of microeconomic and policy-relevant applications.
+(The latter gives students the opportunity to practice on their own by applying the methodological and analytical tools covered in the course to a variety of microeconomic and policy-relevant applications.)

 |Continuous assessment||Partial exams||General exam|